pynufft/pynufft/README.md

 - Multi-dimensional NUFFT.
 - Support of PyCUDA and PyOpenCL with single Python source.
 - Tested on the Intel OpenCL device, the Nvidia CUDA device, and AMD FirePro.
-- LGPLv3
+- LGPLv3 and AGPL (for web service)
 <!--
 - The single/double-precision CPU/GPU NUFFT. (fp64 is available on request)
 - Under the same level of precision (1e-6 ~ 1e-9), the min-max kernel on OpenCL is generally 2x faster than the semicircle-kernel on modern Intel multi-core CPUs (Benchmarking is available on request.) -->
 - The feature of "_many_" functionality is deprecated.
+The NUFFT_cpu and NUFFT_hsa will become deprecated soon.

 If you find PyNUFFT useful, please cite: